hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

   * Get real-time data of earthquakes in `America` from USGS API
   * Print a story to the screen include place, time, magnitude, using template string / string interpolation
   * See [here](https://gizmodo.com/quakebot-an-algorithm-that-writes-the-news-about-earth-1547182732) for an introduction of the bot.
 See [here](https://www.theregister.co.uk/2017/06/22/la_times_bot_spreads_fake_news/) for an incident and think how to avoid it?

+### [O] MailGun API

+Try to send automatic emails using [MailGun](https://www.mailgun.com/).
+Imagine you want to maintain the relationship with thousands of customers.
+You have the name list with email addresses.
+You want to write an intimate email so that every mail looks like manually tailored for the recipient.
+However, it is very time consuming to do this manually.
+You come up with an idea based on string templating and MailGun API.
+MailGun is a commonly used service for receiving email and sending email.
+You can use string templating to format the customised message and then use MailGun to send them to the recipients.

 ## References